 Calochortus albus can be found in the cobbles and along Cherokee road.
 Photographs from Mary Sue Ittner April 2006 were taken along the road.

-Dichelostemma capitatum is found in thin soil and rocky outcrops.
+Dipterostemon capitatus, syn.
+Dichelostemma capitatum, is found in thin soil and rocky outcrops.
 It blooms earlier in the season and continues on for a longer period.
 Photo 1 by Nhu Nguyen.
 Photos 2-4 taken April 2006 by Mary Sue Ittner.

 Iris macrosiphon photographed by Mary Sue Ittner was growing along the Cherokee Road.